Chapter Nine: Vehicles

 It's a generally accepted action-movie fact that pools of liquid such as water or quicksand, no matter how shallow, will cushion Crash impacts safely and completely.
 Of course, if the liquid is something like stomach acid or hot magma, it may subsequently do other types of damage on its own.

 Unfortunately for the attacker, the target of a Charge attack can also benefit from the Momentum of a Collision.
-Where the attacker's Momentum gives it a pile of MOMs to spend, the defender's Physical Opposition lets it add one die for every inch in its Effective Size rating to use as POPs.
+Where the attacker's Momentum gives it a pile of MOMs to spend, the defender's Physical Opposition give it one POP for every inch in its Effective Size.

 Similar to MOMs, POPs can be converted into d6es to counter the effects of a Collision.
-Unlike MOMs, however, POPs are not used up as they are rolled; the same POPs used to add to Counterattak Damage with a Charging weapon can be used again for Crash Damage and a third time to resist KnockBack from Shoves and Crashes.
+Unlike MOMs, however, POPs are not used up as they are rolled; the same POP dice used to add to Counterattack Damage with a Charging weapon can be used again for Crash Damage and a third time to resist KnockBack from Shoves and Crashes.